LearnersGuild/curriculum-app/assessments/phase-3-to-4.md

 - [ ] See a pop-up that says: "Are you sure you want to delete this review?" when clicking trash can icon
 - [ ] Have the review deleted when confirming the pop-up.

-## Part 3: Validations & Authorization
+## Stage 3: Validations & Authorization

+Ensure that no invalid data gets saved to the database with validation.
+Also make sure that certain user actions are authorized.

+#### Requirements

 Users CANNOT save invalid data to the database.
 You don't need to show error messages to the user for the following.